johnr1044/football-data-api-tests/README.md

 - Dynamic data validation and schema assertions
 - Use of environment variables (.env) for secure API key management
 - Modular and organized test design with reusable utilities
+- *** must generate your own api key to successfully run this test. creat an .env file to insert your API key ***

 ### Tech Stack